SuperOfficeDocs/superoffice-docs/user-guide/en/sale/quote/index.md

 1. Open a sale and [create the quote][1].
 2. [Add products to the quote][2].
 3. [Create the quote document][3].
-This will be the "letter" that accompanies the list of products that are being offered.
+This is the "letter" that accompanies the list of products that are being offered.
 4. [Send the quote][4].
 5. When the customer accepts the quote, you can [place the order][5].